dinesh-bk/deploy_ml_model_on_cloud_application_using_fastapi/model_card.md

 ## Model Details

-- **Model Type:** The model is a classification model, likely a Random Forest, trained to predict income categories based on various demographic and employment features.
+- **Model Type:** The model is a classification model, a Random Forest, trained to predict income categories based on various demographic and employment features.
 - **Hyperparameters:** The model has been configured with the following hyperparameters:
   - `n_estimators`: 300
   - `min_samples_split`: 10